 Yusuke has named his first restaurant ‘Beun’ in memory of his mother who was killed in a snow accident.
 Meaning ‘a beautiful cloud’, Beun pays tribute to Yusuke’s mother’s as well as referencing her mastery of ikebana, the Japanese floral arts.

 In Beun Modern Japanese, Yusuke brings together the different strands of his culinary experience, combining ingredients and cooking methods from other countries while still retaining Japanese culinary principles and traditions.
 It’s a menu ranging from starters through hot and cold appetisers, ramen, pasta, rice, mains (including Wagyu steak) to dessert, with vegetarian, vegan and gluten-free clearly marked.

 As Yayoi serves our drinks – Suntory on tap from Kyoto, and sake served Japanese style running over the glass into a box, we begin our meal of courses chosen by the chef.

 Two shared appetisers, one cold and one hot, start the journey.
 Firstly, comes Chirashi, traditionally a Japanese bowl of rice loaded up with seafood and vegetables on top.
-In Yusuke’s chirashi, salmon, salmon roe, Hokkaido scallop and crab meat, with the addition of puréed avocado, are beautifully arranged along an oblong platter, better showing off the seafood.
+While the main course chirashi is served in a more traditiional style, in Yusuke’s chirashi appetiser, salmon, salmon roe, Hokkaido scallop and crab meat, with the addition of puréed avocado, are beautifully arranged along an oblong platter, better showing off the seafood.
 Next is Wagyu pancake, the richness of the meat the star of the dish.